 Quibb uses it because it wants only the best of the best to join their community.

 As a link-sharing site for professionals, Quibb doesn’t want users who post links of sub-par quality.

-Therefore, people apply for a membership, and wait with bated breath for a notification of their acceptance.
+Therefore, people apply for membership and wait with bated breath for notification of their acceptance.
 They do so, knowing that less than 50% of applicants are actually accepted.

 The best part?
 The founder, Sandi MacPherson is the one who does the vetting.